GWeber1/GWeber1/README.md

 ### Welcome! 👋

-My name is Gabriel, I'm from Brazil and nowadays i'm student of the Systems for Internet course and started my career with full stack development.
+My name is Gabriel, I'm from Brazil and nowadays i'm student of Systems for Internet course and started my career with full stack development.
 I have repos still in development progress on the web development area and my target today is the learning in programming systems since the DB untill the front-end.
 But how no one is iron made, I'm starting my own streams on the Twitch where I try create entertainment for everybody.
 Follow me for more informations! 😄

 ## About me